genie-ai/genie-router/README.md

 ## Plugin location

-When genie-router starts it will attempt to load its plugin.
+When genie-router starts it will attempt to load its plugins.
 The default location is `$HOME/.genie-router`, if that location does not exist, it will be created, the echo and cli-local plugin will be installed by default.